fsprojects/FAKE/help/markdown/legacy-core-targets.md

 # Writing custom C# tasks for FAKE

-**Note:  This documentation is for FAKE.exe before version 5 (or the non-netcore version).
-The documentation needs te be updated, please help! **

 "FAKE - F# Make" is intended to be an extensible build framework and therefor it should be as easy as possible to create custom tasks.
 This tutorial shows how to create a (very simple) custom task in C#.